-Good evening once again, welcome to another 90 minutes.
-So great CPD.
-I'm completing my set this evening by finally getting the last of the Jayco family into the studio.
-Previously, as you probably know, we've had orthopaedic consultant Rajiv, we've had his wife, Nitu, who is an optimum Gynae consultants, and they both been really well received.
+Good evening once again, welcome to another 90 minutes of great CPD.
+I'm completing my set this evening by finally getting the last of the Bajekal family into the studio.
+Previously, as you probably know, we've had orthopaedic consultant Rajiv, we've had his wife, Nitu, who is an obs and gynae consultant, and they've both been really well received.
 In fact, they've appeared on the show several times.
+This evening, however, I've got Rohini, who like her parents is a certified lifestyle medicine practitioner, and she's also a nutritionalist.
+I never get that right, nutritionalist or nutritionist?
+Nutritionist?

+It's nutritionist

-This evening, however, I've got Rohini, who like her parents is a certified medicine, lifestyle medicine practitioner, and she's also a nutritionist.
-And if we get that right, nutrition analyst or nutritionist, nutritionist, it's an interesting, interesting, right.
-We talked briefly about her book Living PCOS free when Nitu was with us last time.
-But Rohini is going to give us a much greater insight into the problem and how we can spot it in our own clinics, and the sort of advice that we can give as physical therapists to help our own patients Rohini it's great to have you with us.
+We talked briefly about her book, Living PCOS Free, when Nitu was with us last time.
+But Rohini is going to give us a much greater insight into the problem and how we can spot it in our own clinics, and the sort of advice that we can give as physical therapists to help our own patients.
+Rohini, it's great to have you with us.
 Thank you for coming up.
 And I'm really pleased to complete the set.

-Thank you so much.
-So yeah, I think we are the only family where all three of us are actually board certified in lifestyle medicine.
-So there are many in the country.
-I know, that took me some bloody hard exam to pass.
-I remember Nietzsche saying it was the hardest one she'd done.
-And I think Rajiv said it was it made him sweat more than his conventional medical exams when he really well, I, I sat the exam two weeks after I got married, so I wrote it took the textbook on honeymoon, but I managed to do Okay, so.
-Right, okay.
-It's a little bit everyday kind of helped.
+Thank you very much, Steven.
+Yeah, I think we are the only family where all three of us are actually board certified in lifestyle medicine.

+There aren't many in the country, are there?
+It's a bloody hard exam to pass.
+I remember Nitu saying it was the hardest one she'd done and I think Rajiv said it made him sweat more than his conventional medical exams when he took it.

+Really?
+Well, I sat the exam two weeks after I got married, so I took the textbook on my honeymoon, but I managed to do okay.
+A little bit every day helped.

-Yeah.
-And right.
-And so I mentioned living PCOS free.
-We didn't talk about it when Nietzsche was in before and before that show, I bought my own copy of this need to put one in and gave me a spare copy of it.
+So I mentioned Living PCOS Free.
+We didn talk about it when Nitu was in before and before that show, I bought my own copy of it, Nitu brought one in and gave me a spare copy of it.
 I noticed you've got your own with you as well.
 So I thought what we do this evening is that you get to be the judge of whoever asks the most important question or interesting question, and we will send them a copy of the book.
-No pressure everyone, do you think it's more valuable if it's signed by the co author?